JanGorman/Waxwing/README.md

     pod "Waxwing"

-If you don't like Cocoapods just include `Waxwing.swift` in your project.
+If you don't like Cocoapods, you can also add the dependency via [Carthage](https://github.com/Carthage/Carthage) or simply include `Waxwing.swift` in your project.

 ## Usage